0w3nM/javascript_portfolio_2_project_rock_paper_scissors_game/README.md

 - Dev tools was used for CSS and for JavaScript functionality and appearance.

 - Tested on lighthouse through Dev Tools.
+The results were not what i was hoping and with more time i hoped to find a way around to boost the performance number to the 90's, however the game still runs fully.

 - ![lighthouse result](assets/images/lighthouse_validation.png)